t3l3machus/BabelStrike/README.md

 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

 ## Purpose
-The purpose of this tool is to normalize and generate possible usernames out of a full names list that may include names written in multiple (non-English) languages, common problem occurring from scraped employee name lists (e.g. from Linkedin).
+The purpose of this tool is:
+1. to transliterate and generate possible usernames out of a full names list that may include names written in multiple (non-English) languages, common problem occurring from scraped employee name lists (e.g. from Linkedin).

-BabelStrike takes a full names list as input and performs 1.
-Romanization of non-English names (based on language alphabet transliteration maps) AND|OR 2. implements name-to-username conversions based on various naming convention rules.
+2. to transliterate a wordlist that may include words/phrases written in multiple (non-English) languages, common problem occurring from spidering web sites to generate wordlists, e.g., with [CeWL](https://www.kali.org/tools/cewl/).

 **Romanization feature currently supports**: Greek, Hindi, Spanish, French, Polish, Portuguese and Hungarian.
 Looking for people to contribute language classes, [check how it's done and contribute](#Contributions)!